mrdoggopat/k8s-hpa-sandbox-session/README.md

 Following the public docs on HPA: https://docs.datadoghq.com/containers/cluster_agent/external_metrics/?tab=helm#overview

+Assuming that your cluster agent is deployed already via Helm.

-Your app key is required, either set in the values.yaml or passed in the helm command as such:
+1. Your app key is required, either set in the values.yaml or passed in the helm command as such:
 ```
 helm upgrade <RELEASE_NAME> -f values.yaml --set datadog.apiKey=<API_KEY> --set datadog.appKey=<APP_KEY> datadog/datadog
 ```